 This gene encodes a protein involved in endoplasmic reticulum (ER)-associated degradation.
 The encoded protein removes unfolded proteins, accumulated during ER stress, by retrograde transport to the cytosol from the ER.
 This protein also uses the ubiquitin-proteasome system for additional degradation of unfolded proteins.
 Sequence analysis identified two transcript variants that encode different isoforms. [provided by RefSeq, May 2011]

 GeneCards Summary for SYVN1 Gene

-SYVN1 (Synovial Apoptosis Inhibitor 1, Synoviolin) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Translational Control.
-GO annotations related to this gene include acid-amino acid ligase activity.
-An important paralog of this gene is RNF145.
+SYVN1 (Synoviolin 1) is a Protein Coding gene.
+Diseases associated with SYVN1 include Wolfram Syndrome 1 and Wolfram Syndrome.
+Among its related pathways are Signaling by GPCR and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase activity and acid-amino acid ligase activity.
+An important paralog of this gene is AMFR.